 J. Dubuffet, Porte de l’oasis avec traces de pas dans le sable, Jan.
 1948, available for sale at Dickinson

 Ironically, perhaps, Dubuffet himself sought acceptance from the very artistic establishment he advocated against, and achieved rapid success in America after his inclusion in the 1946 Pierre Matisse Gallery exhibition in New York.
 One article in Newsweek described Dubuffet as ‘the darling of Parisian avant-garde circles’.
 He has remained popular among collectors ever since, and Dickinson has negotiated the sale of a number of his works over the years, including the collage Pied de mur aux demi-deuil from 1957.
-Currently available are two early paintings, Paysage avec trois personnages from 1949, and Tête en tache de moissisure, painted in April 1950.
-Both come from the same private American collection.

 The Barbican show, which brings together Dubuffet’s own work with examples of outsider art from his own collection, is the first major survey of Dubuffet’s oeuvre in the UK in over 50 years.
 On view through 22 August.